 - Coordinate with HQ Information Technology department to provide technical assistance to staff in the use of law office software (Word, Excel, PowerPoint, Outlook, iTimeKeep, ProLaw, etc.)

-- Organize staff meetings on administrative matters; maintain reference library, office e-mail account, contact lists, instructions and forms, and administrative entries in office calendar
+- Organize, facilitate, and manage the agenda for staff meetings on administrative matters; maintain reference library, office e-mail account, contact lists, instructions and forms, and administrative entries in office calendar

 - Provide administrative support for program work as needed, including broadcasting media releases

 - Provide overflow support for litigation, including formatting and document preparation, basic cite checking and proofreading, court or agency filings, legal service, drafting transmittals and administrative correspondence, and related litigation duties, as needed

 - Assist attorneys with administrative matters related to opening new cases, including conflict checks, case database entry and updates, client representation engagement contracts, and litigation hold letters

 - Facilitate and provide office trainings, coordinate logistics for the annual retreat, and support other teambuilding functions

 - Handle office and phone reception and mail processing (shared responsibilities with Litigation Assistant)

 - Assist with intake of and responses to inquiries requesting attorney representation, consistent with office protocols

 - Work with HQ and office staff to process and track local donations and assist with donor relations, including thank you cards, donor reports, and donor events